rednafi/rednafi.com/content/misc/behind_the_blog.md

 ## Markdown

 I write plain Markdown files in my editor of choice, which has been VSCode since its launch.
-Once I'm finished, pre-commit[^1] runs a fleet of linters like Prettier[^2] and Blacken-docs[^3] to fix line length and code formatting.
+Once I'm finished, [pre-commit] runs a fleet of linters like [prettier] and [blacken-docs] to fix line length and code formatting.

 ## Hugo

-Hugo[^4] is the static site generator that turns the Markdown files into HTML.
+[Hugo] is the static site generator that turns the Markdown files into HTML.
 I chose it because I needed something that can build the site quickly, even with lots of content.
 It lets me hot reload the server and check my changes as I write.
 Plus, I don't get to write Go at work, so messing with Hugo templates or its source code gives me a reason to play around with Go.

 I initially tried some JS-based SSGs but dropped them pretty quickly because I couldn't keep up with the constant tooling changes in the JavaScript universe.
-I use the Papermod[^5] theme and have tweaked the CSS over time.
+I use the [papermod] theme and have tweaked the CSS over time.
 Papermod handles the SEO stuff, which I like to pretend I don't care about.

 ## GitHub Issues

-I use GitHub Issues[^6] to brainstorm ideas and keep track of my writing.
+I use [GitHub Issues] to brainstorm ideas and keep track of my writing.
 I usually gather ideas throughout the week, log them in Issues, and then write something over the weekend.
-This workflow is heavily inspired by Simon Willison's piece on his work process[^7].
+This workflow is heavily inspired by Simon Willison's piece on his work [process].

-![github issues as a research notebook][image_1]
+![image_1]

 ## GitHub Actions and GitHub Pages

-Once I push content to the main branch, GitHub Actions[^8] automatically runs, checks the linter, builds the site, and deploys it to GitHub Pages[^9].
+Once I push content to the main branch, [GitHub Actions] automatically runs, checks the linter, builds the site, and deploys it to [GitHub Pages].
 There's nothing to maintain, and I don't have to worry about scaling, even if one of my posts hits the front page of Hacker News.
 Aside from the domain, this site costs me nothing to run, and I plan to keep it that way.

 ## Cloudflare Cache and R2